Eugène Bozza: Important works

 An unaccompanied work for solo flute, Image is a substantial piece that showcases many elements of flute technique including extreme registral and timbral changes and flutter tongue.

 The Concerto for Clarinet and Chamber Orchestra is a three-movement work and one of 19 concertos written by Bozza.

 Bozza created a wide repertoire of music for Bassoon.
-Recit, Sicilienne, et Rondo is a solo piece with piano accompaniment that explores both the high and low range of the bassoon.
+Récit, Sicilienne et Rondo is a solo piece with piano accompaniment that explores both the high and low range of the bassoon.
 Due to its technical demands and lyrical melodies, this piece is a mainstay of the conservatory repertoire for bassoon.

 Aria, a piece written for alto saxophone and piano, draws inspiration from the works of J. S. Bach, especially the Manual for the Fantasy in F and the Pastorale in F Major (BWV 590).
 It is one of his most frequently played works for saxophone and is also available in an edition for clarinet.
 The piece was written during Bozza's stay in Rome at the Villa de Medici for French saxophonist Marcel Mule.
 Some of the lore around this piece says that it was written very quickly after Bozza was questioned about how much he had accomplished in the first few months in Rome.

 Nuages for saxophone quartet is indicative of the Impressionistic side of Bozza.
 This scherzo focuses on the image of clouds and showcases masterful technique on the saxophone.
 Written in 1946, this piece comes from his time as the director of the Paris Opéra Comique and had the best instrumentalists available to him.

 In his horn solo, En forêt, the Impressionistic technique of planing can be seen in the piano part combined with a solo part that is masterfully written for the instrument.
 Bozza also reminds us of the horn's roots as hunting horns with frequent calls and responses.
 This piece is one of the mainstays of the solo horn repertoire as well as one of the most difficult pieces overall.

 New Orleans for bass trombone and piano is a solo work written in 1962 for bass saxhorn.
 Since that instrument has fallen to obscurity, this solo is now frequently played on bass trombone or tuba.
 Influenced heavily by the jazz culture of New Orleans, this piece explores many styles that might be heard walking around the city such as ragtime and dixieland.
 This piece is a major element of the bass trombone solo repertoire and is often called upon for auditions.

 Bozza's Concertino for Tuba and Orchestra represents a significant addition to the major solo repertoire for the Tuba.